Captain Triumph: Powers and abilities

 The Fates discuss the state of the world, and their newly created champion, Captain Triumph.
 Crack Comics #28, art by Alfred Andriola.

-When Lance Gallant merges with the ghost of his brother Michael, the two form Captain Triumph.
+Lance Gallant merges with the ghost of his brother, and the two form Captain Triumph.

 Within the context of this series, the Fates are presented as three hag-like crones, sisters named Chance, Destiny and Fortune.
 They give Captain Triumph three "ghostly" powers: flight, invisibility and near-invulnerability.
-As Michael Gallant says when his spirit first appears to his brother: "I can make you invisible!
+Michael Gallant says his spirit first appears to his brother: "I can make you invisible!
 You shall fly through space within seconds!
 Nothing physical will harm you!"

 When the brothers are separated into two individuals, Michael's ghost can move through walls, spy invisibly, and then report back to Lance.
 On the initial occasion when Michael reveals his existence to Kim, she is able to see and hear him.
 Thereafter, though Lance can always definitely see and hear Michael, whether Kim or Biff can do so is inconsistently presented throughout the series - and sometimes within the same story.

 With intense concentration, Michael is able to communicate with, and influence the actions of, other people and creatures.
 When the Jacksons are threatened, Michael is able to influence April, the daughter of the family, to write to Lance Gallant for help.
 In "The Castle of Shadows!", he controls a rat to gnaw through ropes binding Kim and compels a criminal to not search the hiding place of an important document.

 Captain Triumph has the ability to alter his physical appearance, shape and size, and at the same time change his voice, a power that comes in very handy when his adventures require impersonation.

 One of the powers given to Captain Triumph by the Fates is the ability to fly.
 Crack Comics #47, art by Reed Crandall.

 Captain Triumph also has limited super-strength.
 He can stop a racing car by either grabbing its bumper or standing in front of it and punching it, bend rifle barrels, break chains, and snap rifle bayonets with his bare hands.
 He can also punch through a brick wall, steel bank vault doors, and jail bars, and routinely holds his own in physical confrontations against multiple, normal human attackers much larger than he is.
 However, his opponents are never seriously injured, and sometimes not even disabled, by his full-power blows.

 Captain Triumph is almost but not completely invulnerable.
 On numerous occasions he is shot repeatedly, and the bullets have no effect.
 Attempts to kill him with sharp weapons, such as knives and axes, see them bend or break on his body.
 He survives a point-blank bazooka blast with no damage.
 Being shot with an atomic beam that can cut through anything only causes him to laugh and say, "I’m ticklish!"
 When faced with a powerful "explosive pill" about to go off and wreck a defense factory, his solution to the problem is to simply swallow the pill.

 The second Captain Triumph has super-strength.